Shreyakh0356/Shreyakh0356/README.md

 ![Shreya's GitHub stats](https://github-readme-stats.vercel.app/api?username=Shreyakh0356&show_icons=true&theme=radical)

+📫 How to reach me:
+[LinkedIn](www.linkedin.com/in/
+shreya-khapekar-83948630a
+)
+Email: shreyakh0356@gmail.com

 <!--
 **Shreyakh0356/Shreyakh0356** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.